BlameTroi/txblibs/README.txt

 Installation and Use
 ====================

 The headers to use are in the release subdirectory.
-They are built from the makefile with my version of the library packer program, found in the buildhdr subdirectory.
+They are built by the makefile using buildhdr (https://github.com/BlameTroi/buildhdr).
 The source for each header is a pair of files in the inc and src subdirctories. txbabort.h is built from inc/abort.h and src/abort.c, and so on.

-I keep all the release headers in my $HOME/.local/include/ directory and add that to my $CPATH in various makefiles.
+I keep all the release headers in my $HOME/.local/include/ directory and add that to my $CPATH or in makefiles as needed.

 Include the appropriate headers in your project.
 Each header has a preprocessor variable to control when the executable code will be